-By selecting the external hardware trigger option, the data acquisition mode of the spectrometer is changed.
-There will be no data acquisition until a TTL pulse is received at pin 4 of the DB15 connector.
+If the external trigger setting is enabled the spectrometer will wait until a TTL signal at pin 6 of the DB26 connector gets high and will then start the integration time.
 The delay between the rising edge of the TTL pulse and the start of the integration time cycle depends on the spectrometer type, as shown in the table below.